Print PDF version

 - The emergency response systems operated on the site; and

-4.4.5 Immediately attend and deliver first aid when notified, safe guarding their health and safety (see Reference 5.2) and as appropriate advise the attendance of local ambulance services or transport to hospital, see Appendix 3.
+4.4.5 Immediately attend and deliver First Aid when notified, safe guarding their health and safety (see Reference 5.2) and as appropriate advise the attendance of local ambulance services or transport to hospital, see Appendix 3.
+Two first aiders should respond to all first aid incidents in case one person is needed to make calls/direct an ambulance etc. This allows one first aider to always be focused on the casualty.

-4.4.6 Following the application of first aid, request the injured party reports the incident to SHE Group, see STFC SHE Code 5 Reporting and Investigation of SHE incidents, and complete a first aid treatment record pro forma, see Appendix 2, and return to local Occupational Health team.
+4.4.6 Following the application of first aid, request the injured party reports the incident to SHE Group on SHE Assure, see STFC SHE Code 5 Reporting and Investigation of SHE incidents, and complete a first aid treatment record pro forma, see Appendix 2, and return to local Occupational Health team.

 4.4.7 Where issued with mobile phones, pagers or other devices to aid their attendance to First Aid requests ensure that the device is switched on, working appropriately and charged during working hours.